Australia's iron ore ports cleared ahead of cyclone: Pilbara Ports Authority

-MELBOURNE (Reuters) - Australia’s iron ore ports have been cleared ahead of a cyclone, the port authority said on Friday.
+MELBOURNE (Reuters) - Australia’s key iron exporting ports have been cleared ahead of a cyclone that is due to make landfall on Saturday, the port authority said on Friday.

 “The Port of Port Hedland has moved to Cyclone Alert Stage 3 – Clear Port,” Pilbara Ports Authority said in a notice.